Did you know that film and animation emerged from optical illusion toys like flipbooks?

 What is the difference between film time and real life time (or as we call it in the business, reel time and real time)?

 Consider: was there anything in this module that inspired you?
-Try to come up with three ideas you could use in your entry.
+Try to come up with three ideas you could use in your own film, animation or video game.

 You have completed this module.
-The next module will teach you all about time zones...
+The next module is all about time zones...